wclr/ts-node-dev/README.md

 About
 =====

 Node-dev is a supervisor for Node.js that automatically restarts the node process when a script is modified.

-The output written to stderr is captured and scanned for stack-traces.
-If an error is detected, node-dev displays the error message as [Growl notification](http://growl.info/about.php) and waits until one of the files referenced in the stack-trace is modified again, before it tries to re-span the child-proccess.
+Status and error messages are displayed as [Growl notifications](http://growl.info/about.php).

+Node-dev hooks into the `require()` function to determine which files need to be monitored.
+Hence it also works with linked modules that live outside of your project directory and doesn't cause any unnecessary server restarts when client-side JavaScript files are modified.

 ![Screenshot](http://fgnass.github.com/images/node-dev.png)

 Usage
 =====

-Use the `node-dev` binary as you would normally use `node`.
+Simply use the `node-dev` binary as you would normally use `node`.

-All command-line arguments are passed on to the child-process: `node-dev —-debug app.js foo` will start the child-process with `--debug` and pass `foo` as first argument.
-Hence your app will be debugged and not the supervisor itself.

 Installation
 ============